-A student recognizes that they approach their experience from a deep assumption that something is wrong and needs to be fixed, and the teacher explores what it means to investigate that belief rather than act from it.
+A student recognizes that they approach their inner life from a deep assumption that something is already wrong and needs fixing, and that they already know what the problem and solution are.

-A student recognizes that they approach their experience from a deep assumption that something is wrong and needs to be fixed, and the teacher explores what it means to investigate that belief rather than act from it.
+A student recognizes that they approach their inner life from a deep assumption that something is already wrong and needs fixing, and that they already know what the problem and solution are.

 It seems like the way you're saying it resonates.
 I come from a belief that I already know something is wrong and has to be fixed.
 I already know.